Updated: January 2025 | Author: Dr. Khushbu Jain | Reviewed by: Dr. Anant Bagul (Orthopedic surgeon and stemcell specialist)

 Medications used to treat cerebral palsy can also affect nutrient absorption, leading to various health problems.

 Children with cerebral palsy often need more nutrients due to weakened muscles or bones, which can increase the risk of fractures.
-Doctors may suggest dietary supplements to enhance bone strength, such as calcium from milk, cheese, yogurt, and supplements.
+Doctors may suggest dietary supplements to enhance bone strength, such as calcium from milk, cheese, yoghurt, and supplements.

 Vitamin D is also essential for bone health and can be obtained through fish, milk, orange juice, supplements, and sunlight.
-Phorus, crucial for healthy teeth and bones, can be found in dairy products or whole grains or taken in pill form.
+Phosphorus, crucial for healthy teeth and bones, can be found in dairy products or whole grains or taken in pill form.
 Consult a medical professional for proper dosage recommendations.

-Patients with Cerebral Palsy Have Difficulties With Eating.
+Patients with Cerebral Palsy have Difficulties with Eating.

 If your child has cerebral palsy and has difficulty keeping their mouth closed or thrusting their tongue, you can assist them by offering soft foods that are easier to swallow and digest.
 You may need to seek the guidance of a speech-language therapist if your child experiences difficulty while swallowing.